omaha-consulting/winget.pro/README.md

 [file an issue](https://github.com/omaha-consulting/winget.pro/issues).
 We will do our best to help you.
 Feature and pull requests are also welcome!

-Finally, please star this repository if you like it.
-It motivates us to keep it going.
+Finally, please star this repository if you like it!
+It motivates us to keep it going. :-)